 Having assessed your energy needs and requirements, you can negotiate with suppliers to reduce the energy costs.
 You start by identifying the solutions from the assessments and then negotiating for the utility rates.
 The ability to negotiate will be anchored on the historical consumption and future projections with regards to energy demands.

 Don’t wait for the perfect data to come up with a solution.
-Energy audits and studies should be used to improve the systems that already in place.
+Energy audits and studies should be used to improve the systems that already in place, and thus reduce business operating costs.
 There should be an actionable plan developed based on the available information you get from the data.

 The leadership needs to be fully committed to the process.
 Without the leaders championing for change, there will be no attainable changes in the organization.